Who receives the award?

 How do I nominate for the Needham Award?

-Nominations for the Needham Award are now closed.
+Nominations for the Needham Award are currently closed.
+Watch out for announcements about next year’s Award.

 Your nominee will need to have completed up to ten years of post-doctoral research.
 They should also have been a UK resident for the three years prior to their nomination or deemed to have had a substantial connection with the UK during this time.